rpm-software-management/dnf/doc/command_ref.rst

 --------------

 ``dnf [options] search [--all] <keywords>...``
-    Search package metadata for the keywords.
+    Search package metadata for keywords.
 Keywords are matched as case-insensitive substrings, globbing is supported.
     By default lists packages that match all requested keys (AND operation).
 Keys are searched in package names and summaries.
-    If option "--all" is used, lists packages that match at least one of keys (OR operation).
+    If the "--all" option is used, lists packages that match at least one of the keys (an OR operation).
-    And in addition keys are searched in package descriptions and URLs.
+    In addition the keys are searched in the package descriptions and URLs.
     The result is sorted from the most relevant results to the least.

 This command by default does not force a sync of expired metadata.
 See also :ref:`\metadata_synchronization-label`.